tomyaacov/BPpyEvaluation/README.md

 ### Functional and Reusable

-All experimental claims are referenced in the
+All experimental claims are referenced in their relevant subsection above (divided to paper sections).
+Each reference includes instructions on how to run the full experiment and obtain the results presented in the paper.

+The artifact and its dependencies are open-source.